-\ External members.

-- Assist the Board in delivering on its responsibilities for annual financial reporting and ensuring the Board has appropriate risk management and governance frameworks in place consistent with the "Victorian Government Risk Management Framework (August 2020)" - Risks are identified and monitored effectively, and systems are in place to manage those risks. - Maintain a reliable system of internal controls, to ensure effective governance including compliance with laws and regulations. - Ensure annual accounts provide an accurate representation of the Board's financial position.
+Committee and Membership Responsibilities Audit and Risk Committee Thelma Hutchison (Chairperson) Allan Bawden Liz Clay Patrick Mullett Susan Lloyd External members.
+Assist the Board in delivering on its responsibilities for annual financial reporting and ensuring the Board has appropriate risk management and governance frameworks in place consistent with the "Victorian Government Risk Management Framework (August 2020)" Risks are identified and monitored effectively, and systems are in place to manage those risks.
+Maintain a reliable system of internal controls, to ensure effective governance including compliance with laws and regulations.
+Ensure annual accounts provide an accurate representation of the Board's financial position.
+Executive Committee Glenys Watts (Chairperson) Janine Haddow Lena Morris Patrick Mullett Assist the Board in delivering on its responsibilities for strategic stakeholder communication and engagement.
+Organisational performance (including annual work plans and performance review of the Executive Officer).
+Crisis/emergency response.
+Hosting Agreement Committee Lisa Giblin (Chairperson) Janine Haddow Allan Bawden Mark Binks (EGCMA nominated member) Monitor performance of the hosting agreement.
+Ensure the agreement is providing value for money and that each of the parties is meeting their obligations.

-Executive Committee

-Glenys Watts (Chairperson) Janine Haddow Lena Morris

-- Assist the Board in delivering on its responsibilities for strategic stakeholder communication and engagement. - Organisational performance (including annual work plans and performance review of the Executive Officer). - Crisis/emergency response.

-Hosting Agreement Committee

-Lisa Giblin (Chairperson) - from 3 February 2022 Janine Haddow Allan Bawden Mark Binks (EGCMA nominated member)

-- Monitor performance of the hosting agreement. - Ensure the agreement is providing value for money and that each of the parties is meeting their obligations.